 The group forms a body of unrivalled knowledge which can help cities and the region positively make the case for more infrastructure.

-The group meets quarterly in cities across the region and companies interested in attending are encouraged to contact Mimi Tambi.
-Members include representatives of the following ACE member companies: AECOM, Amey, Arup, Tony Gee, Gleeds, Nicholas O'Dwyer, Waterman, WYG, WSP and the chair is Chair is Ruth Jeffs of Waterman.
+The group meets quarterly and includes representatives of the following ACE member companies: AECOM, Amey, Arup, Tony Gee, Gleeds, Nicholas O'Dwyer, Waterman, WYG and WSP.

 The Chair is Ruth Jeffs of Waterman.

 Turning political ambitions around levelling up into tangible reality.

 Exploring the major rail strategy for the North and Midlands.

 Open letter to the candidates in the West Midlands CA mayoral election.